duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_reference.md

 ## `places_item` Template

-The places item template is a slick way to display multiple location results on one map.
-Originally created for DuckDuckGo's built-in [local results](https://duckduckgo.com/?q=cafes+in+new+york), it's now available to instant answers as well.
+An item template which displays multiple location results on one map.

 Clicking a places item both indicates its location on a map, as well as 'flips' the item to display more detailed information.
 The `places_item` template can conceptually be divided into its 'front' and 'back'.